-Knowing the definition of a word and being able to apply it within science conversations or settings are two distinct skills.
-Students need opportunities to apply vocabulary in a variety of different contexts supports deep science learning.
+Knowing the definition of a word and being able to apply it in science conversations or settings are two distinct skills.
+Students need opportunities to use vocabulary in various contexts to support deep science learning.
 Seeing multiple examples of how a word can be used is important to this process (Young, 2005).
-To deepen students' understanding of terminology, encourage students to create sentences with key vocabulary words within this squre.
-Discuss both the uses of the word in science, as well as any alternative definitions of the word.
+To deepen students' understanding of terminology, encourage them to create sentences using key vocabulary words within this square.
+Discuss how the word is used in science, as well as any alternative definitions.